 However, because of soft tissue limitations, it is usually necessary to relocate the hip for implant insertion.
 Therefore, the sequence of dislocation and reduction may have to be repeated multiple times during the reconstruction.

 When the reconstruction is completed, the capsule is closed loosely to allow drainage of any secondary hemarthrosis.

 The trochanter is then reattached with lag screws.
-The number (2-3) and diameter (3.5-4.0 mm) of screws utilized is dependent on bone density.
+The number (2–3) and diameter (3.5–4.0 mm) of screws utilized are dependent on bone density.